 Similarly, the worst leaders I have come across (should I say, suffered?) never stopped talking about their track record and their usually alpha male/female saving the world for their previous employers.
 Which begs the question, why did they leave them?
 Oh!
 Silly me, they did in order to come and save this one now.

 Years ago, I had to suffer a long dinner with a new CEO who spent the evening explaining the migration from 2.3 to 6.8 market share in Singapore, when he was in charge.
-A wonderful conversation to have over a mediocre Chateaubriand and a few overrated and overpriced chardonnay.
+A wonderful conversation to have over a mediocre Chateaubriand and a few overrated and overpriced chardonnays.
 The commensals pretended to be incredibly interested and the intensity of nodding in admiration was only matched by the total amount of the bill.

-That CEO, by the way, did very well over the coming years, and a Californian mansion with swimming pool later, he sold the company and disappeared to concentrate on is hardest professional challenge ever: how to spend his money.
+That CEO, by the way, did very well over the coming years, and a Californian mansion with swimming pool later, he sold the company and disappeared to concentrate on his hardest professional challenge ever: how to spend his money.
 In between, he was a very poor leader, a thought of course not shared by the shareholders, but unanimously felt by everybody else, from managers to cleaners.

 You can’t run an organization, small or big, or a division of it, with a forward-to-the-past leadership style, and, at the same time, order employee engagement surveys.